 Acknowledgements.
-The authors are grateful to S. Gürol for her comments and suggestions on the manuscript.
+The authors are grateful to Selime Gürol for her comments and suggestions on the manuscript.
+The authors are also grateful to two reviewers, Carlos Pires and an anonymous reviewer, for raising very interesting questions and for their suggestions, and to Alberto Carrassi, acting as editor, for his remarks and suggestions.
 CEREA is a member of Institut Pierre-Simon Laplace (IPSL).